-So my conclusion to the question?
-Of course I’m not “anti-religion” or “anti-Christian”.
+Of course I’m not “anti-religion” or “anti-Christian.”
 I know what’s in my heart and mind, and it’s not a disrespect for Christianity.
-I do have feelings of disrespect for liars, for hypocrites, for those like Falwell who twist events for their own gain, and for those who would take the right of freedom to practice religion the way they see fit and simultaneously deny that right same to others — whether or not they are Christian.
+I do have feelings of disrespect for liars, for hypocrites, for fundamentalists like Falwell who twist events for their own gain, and for those who would take the right of freedom to practice religion the way they see fit and simultaneously deny that right same to others — whether or not they are Christian.
 Outside my own judgement, there are hundreds of readers (who are mostly Christian) who have taken the time and effort to tell me they agree.

 Dozens of ministers and pastors (again, mostly Christian) also have written to agree.
 All this is against a small minority who hurl vile accusations without any objective basis to do so.
 Those who continue to insist that I am are not acting according to their Christian principles are judging me with a closed mind.
 I believe such people are insecure in their faith, hypocrites, or both, and such people are not worthy of judging others.